Līga Miljone: NCAA

-For the 2018-19 season, Miljone moved from Sweden to Maine, United States of America to play with Maine Black Bears of the NCAA Division I Hockey East.
+For the 2018–19 season, Miljone moved from Sweden to Maine, United States of America to play with Maine Black Bears of the NCAA Division I Hockey East.
 Miljone recorded 12 points (3+9) in 27 games during her rookie campaign and scored her first collegiate goal in her second collegiate game.

 Miljone followed up her rookie season with 28 points (10+18) in 37 games in her second season with Maine Black Bears.
 Miljone was ranked third on Maine Black Bears with 10 goals, 89 shots, 43 blocked shots, and ranked second on the team with 18 assists.
 Maine Black Bears beat Boston University in quarterfinals in best-of-3 and played in Hockey East semifinals for the second time in Maine Black Bears history.

-In 2020-21 season, Miljone posted 1 goal and 2 assists, and was ranked fifth on team with 19 blocked shots in only 10 games.
+In 2020–21 season, Miljone posted 1 goal and 2 assists, and was ranked fifth on team with 19 blocked shots in only 10 games.
 Maine Black Bears made it to Hockey East semifinals for the third time in Maine Black Bears history.

+Liga Iberdrola

+For the 2022–23 season, Miljone moved from United States of America to Jaca, Spain, to play with Club Hielo Jaca of the La Liga Nacional de Hockey Hielo femenina.
+During regular season Miljone recorded 32 goals and 12 assists in 12 games, followed up by an 8 game playoff performance of 8 goals and 10 assists.
+Totally Miljone tallied 62 points (40+22) in 20 games.
+CH Jaca went on to win La Liga Nacional de Hockey Hielo femenino league and became champions.

+DEBL / IntHL

+For 2023-24 season, Miljone moved from Spain to Villach, Austria, to play with Villach Lady Hawks of the Austrian Dameneishockey-Bundesliga (DEBL) and Slovenian Women's Hockey League (IntHL).
+During regular season in DEBL Miljone posted 39 goals and 27 assists in 16 games, followed by a 3 game playoff run recording 7 goals.
+Miljone finished the season as a point leader with 73 points (46+27) in 19 games.
+Villach Lady Hawks ended the season with a silver medals.

+In Slovenian Women's Hockey League (IntHL) Miljone recorded 17 goals and 14 assists in 5 games, followed by a 4 game playoff performance of 13 goals and 10 assists.
+Totally Miljone posted 54 points (30+24) in 9 games.

+In 2024-25 season, Miljone tallied 36 points (28+8) in 12 games while playing in DEBL and 39 points (29+10) in 6 games while playing in Slovenian Women's Hockey League (IntHL).
+She finished as a point leader and goal leader in both DEBL and IntHL.
+Miljone also played in Austrian Women's Hockey League (AWHL) qualification round, recording 6 goals and 5 assists in 3 games and leading in points.